-A: As the Harris County Flood Control District’s governing authority, Harris County Commissioners Court may call for a bond election for the Flood Control District on a uniform election date without additional authority.
+A: As the Harris County Flood Control District’s governing authority, Harris County Commissioners Court has called for a bond election for the Flood Control District.
 In order to hold an election on a different date other than a uniform election date, Texas Election Code, Sec.
 41.0011(b) requires the authority to ask the Governor for permission to hold an emergency election by making an emergency determination.
 On May 1, 2018, Commissioners Court voted unanimously to make this request of the Governor.
 On May 7, 2018, the Governor approved this request.

-A: The bond amount will be determined by Harris County Commissioners Court in consultation with the Flood Control District.
+A: The bond amount of $2.5 billion was determined by Harris County Commissioners Court on June 12, 2018.
+(Please see the Bond Order Language.)
 It addresses Harris County’s well-established needs for flood risk reduction, and the lack of funding that has stalled construction.
-The Flood Control District is developing a list of projects that could be candidates for bond funding.
-This list of potential projects could change with additional public input.
+With the help of public input, the Flood Control District has developed a list of projects that could be candidates for bond funding.
+(Please see the list here.)

 Q: How big is the total need in Harris County for flood risk reduction projects?

-A: Previous ballpark estimates of $25 billion to achieve a 1% (100-year) level of service in Harris County suggest the magnitude of the flood risk issue.
+A: Previous ballpark estimates of $25 billion to achieve a 1 percent (100-year) level of service in Harris County suggest the magnitude of the flood risk issue.
 Additional funding from a bond would allow the Flood Control District to get more projects started and finished faster.

 Q: Is this bond election a response to the Hurricane Harvey disaster?